 All payments must be arranged with the Recreational Program Department at the time of registration.
 CSCA accepts MasterCard, Visa, American Express, and Discover

 What do I need to bring to class?

 CSCA will supply everything for the class.
 If you would like to bring a notebook, you may.
 If you are taking one of our series classes, such as Techniques of Cooking I or II, you may bring your knife set if you would like.
 We do have knives, and all other tools here for Recreational students to use during their classes.
 Students taking our pastry-focused classes will often go home with a box of treats.
 You are welcome to bring a reusable tote bag to bring your goodies home, but we also have CSCA totes available for $2.

 Should I tip my Chef Instructor?

-Tipping is never expected, but always appreciated.
+Tipping is always appreciated.

 Our talented instructors work hard to create a fun and educational experience for our guests.
 If you’d like to show some additional appreciation to your Chef Instructor, you may do so by providing optional gratuity and feedback.

 Can I bring in alcohol?